-Follen Church – a UU Spiritual Home since 1840
+Follen Church – A Home for Religious Free Thinkers since 1840

 Follen Church is the oldest standing religious structure in Lexington, Massachusetts.
 Ground was broken for our building on July 4, 1839, and it was dedicated on January 15, 1840—-one day after the tragic death of its designer and first minister, the Reverend Doctor Charles Theodore Christian Follen.

 Charles and Eliza Follen